ZeljkoBlatesic1/task/README.md

     3) start localhost instance in MYSQL workbench

-    4) run python manage.py runserver in cmd
+    4) python manage.py runserver in cmd

 This template should help get you started developing with Vue 3 in Vite.